for Veterans and the Public

 You may want to ask a friend or family member to come with you and take notes.
 It can be difficult for you to take notes and pay attention to what your doctor is saying at the same time.

-Go over your lab work, and keep track of your results.
-If your doctor wants you to have some medical tests, make sure you understand what the test is for and what your doctor will do with the results.
-If you don't understand what your doctor is saying, ask the doctor to explain it in everyday terms.
+Go over your lab results, and keep track of them.
+If your health care provider wants you to have some medical tests, make sure you understand what the test is for and what your provider will do with the results.
+If you don't understand what your medical provider is saying, ask him/her to explain it in everyday terms.

-If you feel your doctor has forgotten something during the appointment, it is better to ask about it than to leave wondering whether something was supposed to happen that didn't.
-It's your right to ask questions of your doctor.
+If you feel your provider has forgotten something during the appointment, it is better to ask about it than to leave wondering whether something was supposed to happen that didn't.
+It's your right to ask questions of your provider.
 You also have a legal right to see your medical records.
 After all, it's your body.